jfrome1/NTW2029/src/content/docs/course-ntw2029/assignments/papers/p2-1-overview.md

 ##### :x recent

-- "recent" means within the last ten years (exceptions can be made, just ask, but at least try to find more recent rather than less)
+- "recent" means within the last ten years (exceptions can be made upon request if there is not a more recent source on the particular issue the source discusses, just check before asking for an exception)
 - academic sources do not include personal webpages, Wikipedia, or most blogs (exceptions exist)
 - academic sources include books and journals published by a university press or an academic press
 - university presses include the university name (e.g. University of Chicago Press or Oxford University Press)